kengz/aiva/README.md

 - standard: `<comment-symbol> !` to note future implementation or fixes
 - add `global.io.{reply, send, say}` for hubot replies from io.
 Use as `io.send(res)`; see `scripts/translate.js` for example.
 - unify clients: one for each language.
+- Different port to simultaneous use of production and dev/testing.
+Port 8080 for production, port 9090 for development.
+Set TEST_PORT in .env

 ## Dev